irmen/Pyro4/docs/source/tipstricks.rst

 and a daemon: correlation ids (annotation ``CORR``) and hmac signatures (annotation ``HMAC``).
 These chunk types are reserved and you should not touch them.
 All other annotation types are free to use in your own code (and will be ignored by Pyro itself).
-There's no limit on the number of annotations you can add to a message.
+There's no limit on the number of annotations you can add to a message, but each individual annotation cannot be larger than 64 Kb.

 An annotation is a low level datastructure (to optimize the generation of network messages): a chunk identifier string of exactly 4 characters (such as "CODE"), and its value, a byte sequence.